-Transitional periods in life often times provide the greatest lessons.
+Transitional periods provide life’s greatest lessons.
 For practically all of 2012, much of my time has been spent in the air and/or highway attending weddings of childhood and college friends.
 And through it all, via random conversations with people I’ve known for years and some I haven’t seen or heard from since, suddenly life made a tad bit more sense.

-Anywho, during the trek back home, Nas and Amy Winehouse’s “Cherry Wine” slid into rotation.
-Since Life Is Good first became available, the duet instantly became my staple record from what can eventually prove to be one of rap’s best “late career” albums.
-Nonetheless, it wasn’t until this specific trip when the song’s greater meaning and true purpose came full circle.
+Nevertheless, during the trek home, Nas and Amy Winehouse’s “Cherry Wine” slid into rotation.
+Since Life Is Good first became available, the duet instantly became the staple record from what can eventually prove to be one of rap’s best “late career” albums.
+It wasn’t until this specific trip, however, when the song’s greater meaning and true purpose came full circle.
 Weddings, and moreso receptions, provide platforms when the most asked question for anyone not yet married is, “So when’s your big day?”

-My answer, unlike most, is a simple one.
-“Whenever it comes.”
-Marriage is one of those events in life which increase in significance the more a person witnesses it happen to those around them.
+Marriage is one of those events in life increasing in significance the more a person witnesses it happen to those around them.
 For most people, at least.
-Several discourses – again, at random times and actual wedding receptions – opened a door.
+Several conversations opened a door.
 It provided a glimpse into one of society’s innermost fears: growing old alone.

 “Cherry Wine” massages nerves on so many levels that it’s almost surreal.
 From Salaam Remi’s coaxing instrumental, Nas’ vulnerable, yet brutally honest lyrics right down to Amy’s eerie, unfulfilled prophetic hook.
 The ode questions destiny as Amy and Nas contemplate and yearn for the simplest of desires.
 Their plight reminded me specifically of conversations with a female friend and an older couple I’d come across at a wedding reception a few months back.

-A person’s mid-20’s pinpoint the juncture where confusion leads to satisfaction and ignorance, on occasion, points to enlightenment.
-My friend, two years my senior, spoke at length about her career, where she was in life and family.
+A friend, two years my senior, spoke at length about her career, where she was in life and family.
 Everything was in order and exactly where she envisioned five years earlier, sans one critical component.
 Still young, convincing her life was still evolving and coming into itself, she was none too interested in hearing such.
 She was legitimately concerned.
 In her words, growing old with no real sense of commitment from someone she was attracted to past a friendship was frightening.

 Had this been months earlier, laughing and accusing her of being a prisoner of the moment would have been an initial reaction.
+She’s 28, attractive, focused and, as far as I know, down to earth to the point where she’s down for wings, beer and Sunday night football just as much as she is being the most beautiful date a black tie event for work.
 But times change and perspectives do, too, and while I wasn’t in her shoes, I somewhat saw where she was coming from.
 It’s a innate human desire to want to be loved, regardless how much Twitter personas or pop culture can occasionally dictate.